 Credit risk is the risk of loss arising from a borrower's or counterparty's inability to meet its obligations.
 Credit risk exists in the Group's loans, leases, credit cards, trade finance and treasury transactions.
 There is also credit risk in off-balance sheet financial arrangements such as loan commitments, trade-related contingencies and transaction-related contingencies.
 The Group has appointed the intermediate holding company, China Construction Bank Corporation ("CCBC"), as its credit adviser.
 Risk Management Division is responsible for providing centralised management and control of different types of risks including credit risk, whereas Credit Division is responsible for handling credit approval matters.
 Both divisions are independent of the business units, and supervised by the Deputy Chief Executive overseeing Risk Management.
 In addition, functional committees, namely Risk Management Committee and Credit Committee are set up under the Executive Committee and the Risk Committee to provide guidance in the respective risk areas.
-The Risk Management Committee is a central forum for overseeing the Group's overall asset quality as well as resolving all the important risk or governance issues on credit risk, operational risk, market risk, liquidity risk, interest rate risk, strategic risk and reputation risk.
-It is chaired by the Deputy Chief Executive overseeing Risk Management, and the other members are the Head of Risk Management Division, the Head of Credit Division, the Head of Legal and Compliance Division, the Head of Finance Division, the Deputy Head of Risk Management Division supervising Operational Risk and the Head of Market Risk.
+The Risk Management Committee is a central forum for overseeing the Group's overall asset quality as well as resolving all the important risk or governance issues on credit risk, operational risk, market risk, liquidity risk, interest rate risk, strategic risk, reputation risk and climate risk.
+It is chaired by the Deputy Chief Executive overseeing Risk Management, and the other members are the Head of Risk Management Division, the Head of Credit Division, the Head of Legal and Compliance Division, the Head of Finance Division, the Deputy Head of Risk Management Division.
 The Credit Committee is responsible for loan quality maintenance, authority delegation, credit related policy-making and maintenance, credit approval and credit risk management issues.
 It is chaired by the Deputy Chief Executive overseeing Risk Management, and the other members are the Head of Risk Management Division, Head of Credit Division, Deputy Head of Risk Management Division, Deputy Head of Credit Division, Chief Approver and designated individual credit approver(s).

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)